 Apply a crabgrass weed control (pre-emergent such as Dimension) before your soil temperature reaches 50 degrees.
 If you’ve just seeded or overseeded, skip the pre-emergent.

-If goosegrass and foxtails are also a problem in your area, then you need to use a mix for these as well.
+If goosegrass and foxtails are also a problem in your area, you need to use a mix for these.

 Leaf removal